-An Effective Mathematical Programming Model for Production Automatic Robot Path Planning
+An Effective Mathematical Programming Model for Production of Automatic Robot Path Planning

 Identifiers and Pagination:Year: 2019

 First Page: 11

 Collection year: 2019

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: (https://creativecommons.org/licenses/by/4.0/legalcode).
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.